 Here are the typical upfront expenses.
 Some are a matter of choice, yet may be important investments in making sure your house sells for the highest amount possible -- or sells at all.

 - Painting.
 A new paint job is one of most cost-effective ways of freshening your house up, inside and out.
 If you've recently painted, this is less important -- though if your color choices were bold or unique, you might want to tone them down with some crowd-pleasing neutrals.
 Your stager, if you hire one (see below) can help advise on the best colors.
+You can save some money by doing some of the painting yourself -- hiring someone will quickly run into the thousands of dollars.

 - Window washing.
 When did you last wash them -- especially on the outside panes of upper floors?
 Sparkling windows make a surprisingly large difference to buyer perceptions.
 Hiring someone will cost a few hundred dollars, depending on the size and height of your home.